 For the first flights we recommend increasing the expo settings on your transmitter for elevator and aileron to 60% (this calms the response from your stick inputs) and possibly decreasing elevator and ailerons throws could help a bit.
 Make sure the battery is well fixed in a proper position.
 In case it moves during a flight, it will cause the CoG shifts to the tail and can lead to uncontrollable flight behavior.
 Check motor mount and screws before each flight...
-Do NOT expose this PLA plane in direct sunlight or in a car. (max.
-PLA temp is about 60°C) Spent at leats 10 hours with RC flight simulator before you go out for the first time.
+Do NOT expose this PLA plane in direct sunlight or heat in a car. (maximum temperature the PLA could withstand is 60°C) Spent at leats 10 hours with RC flight simulator before you go out for the first time.
 Recommended: